- Home

 Internal scar tissue (adhesions)

-Tissues in the pelvis may stick together.
-Sometimes adhesions to the bowel or bladder may cause abdominal pain or discomfort.
+Scar tissue in the pelvis may stick together.
+Sometimes these adhesions, particularly to the bowel or bladder, may cause abdominal pain or discomfort.
 Rarely, adhesions may need to be treated with surgery.

 For more on this, see our general section on Surgery.